vasiliy-bout/tempo-chrome-plugin/README.md

 Tempo is a Jira plugin to track time spent on different tasks.

 Tempo has an irritating defect that drops the input value you has already entered and restores it to the original value saved in the card.

-This plugins adds JavaScript hooks that prevent your value from being dropped.
+This plugins disables input fields while there are active AJAX requests.

 How to install:
-* Save `manifest.json` and `inject.js` info a folder.
+* Save all files into a folder.
 * Open Google Chrome extensions page.
 * Enable "Developer mode"
 * Press "Load unpacked" button and choose the folder where you saved the files.